Ficool

 she spoke again.

 Her voice carried no anger.
+No resistance.

-As though the question itself had weight beyond confrontation.
+Just inquiry.
+Like the question itself had weight beyond confrontation.

 Anu tilted his head slightly.